Year 6 Transition

 Attendance

-It is a parents’ legal responsibility to make sure their child attends school on a regular basis, but also, regular attendance at school is important not only for students’ academic progress but also their relationships with peers and social development.
+It is a parent’s legal responsibility to make sure their child attends school on a regular basis.

-Most students will have some time off school due to illness, but please try not to let your child get into the habit of time off school for ailments that you and they ‘can’t quite put your finger on’.
-We take regular attendance at school very seriously and are concerned by any student who demonstrates 90% attendance or less.
+We take regular attendance at school seriously and are concerned about any student who demonstrates 90% attendance or less.
 Should absence or lateness become a regular occurrence, leading to broken weeks, please expect to be contacted by the school to establish the cause and discuss how we may be able to help.

 7. Boarding